 The S.T.E.P.
-Center provides evidence based curriculum to at-risk, court diverted, and court ordered youth in Randolph County, ages 9- 17.
-The curriculum that is provided is Aggression Replacement Training, Botvin Life Skills, Why Try, and Strengthening Families.
+Center provides evidence based curriculum to at-risk, court diverted, and court ordered youth in Randolph County, ages 7 - 17.
+The curriculums that are provided are; Aggression Replacement Training, Botvin Life Skills, Botvin Transitions, Strengthening Families, Steps To Success, and Substance Abuse Prevention and Intervention.
 All programs are broken down to teach classes with youth of similar age.
 Transportation is provided to and from the program at no cost to the families.
 All programs run on rotation, so there will be minimum wait time before a participant can get started in the program.

 Aggression Replacement Training (ART) is a research-based, proven effective approach for working with youth who experience anger control issues, impulsive behavior, poor social skills, and those who lack emotional awareness.
 ART features 3 coordinated and integrated components: Social Skills Training, Anger Control, and Moral Reasoning.
 Appropriate referrals are both male and female students ages 12-17.
 Classes are an hour long and held three times a week for 10 weeks.
 Referrals are accepted from DJJ, DSS, School Administration, SRO’s and parents with priority given to DJJ clients.